betodealmeida/shillelagh/README.rst

     SET cnt = cnt + 1
     WHERE country != 'BR'

-Queries like this are supported by :ref:`adapters`.
+Queries like this are supported by `adapters <https://shillelagh.readthedocs.io/en/latest/adapters.html>`_.
 Currently Shillelagh has the following adapters:

 - Google Spreadsheets
 - `WeatherAPI <https://www.weatherapi.com/>`_